 ANDREW LEROY AND ODESSA HAYES GRAVES SCHOLARSHIP -

 Need, scholarly performance and critical manpower needs; 3.0 GPA.

-CHARLES V. MCTEER ENDOWED SCHOLARSHIP - Applicant must have at least 2.5 GPA, resident of Mississippi and desires to return to the Delta to enhance the quality of life for its citizens or enter into public service in support of Mississippians.
+CHARLES V. AND MERCIDEES MCTEER ENDOWED SCHOLARSHIP -Applicant must have at least 2.5 GPA, resident of Mississippi and desires to return to the Delta to enhance the quality of life for its citizens or enter into public service in support of Mississippians.

 Entering freshmen and currently enrolled students with need; scholarly performance; leadership; moral character, and active involvement in extra-curricular activities, 2.7 GPA or a composite score of 18 on ACT for entering freshmen.

 CLASS OF 1951 SCHOLARSHIP - The recipient must be a needy and capable freshman student who does not qualify for grants because of his/her parent’s income status.

 CLASS OF 1952 SCHOLARSHIP - Need and academic capability.

 CLASS OF 1953 - Graduate student pursuing a professional degree from School of Business, Arts & Science and Education.

 CLASS OF 1954 - Financial need student